 Teleconverters won’t be compatible with all types of lenses.
 It is designed to work well with prime telephoto lenses.

-So, if you plan to use a teleconverter on a zoom lens, then you should check its compatibility before buying.
+If you plan to use a teleconverter on a zoom lens, you should check its compatibility.
 Only certain zoom lenses support teleconverters.

 6. Time for Setup